LeifrEiriksson/Santos_Port_n_Vessels/README.md

 ## Data Storage

-For storing the collected data, DuckDB has been chosen.
-DuckDB is a database solution that, while more geared towards OLAP projects, offers good performance for the current data volume and allows efficient processing of the **raw** data layer.
-The choice of DuckDB is motivated by its versatility, efficiency, and high availability for data science and analytics teams.
+For storing the collected data, two database solutions have been chosen:

+* SQLite: Used for the bronze layer, which stores raw data.
+This layer acts as a repository for unprocessed data, ensuring simplicity and efficiency for initial storage.

+* DuckDB: Designed for the silver and gold layers, which handle processed and refined data.
+DuckDB's focus on OLAP workloads makes it ideal for supporting the analytical needs of the project.
+Its versatility, simplicity, and high efficiency make it an excellent choice for data science and analytics teams.

-Although the data volume is not large at the moment, the project is structured to allow future scalability if the data processing needs grow significantly.
-If necessary, the infrastructure can be scaled to more robust databases like PostgreSQL.
+Although the current data volume is manageable with these solutions, the project is structured with scalability in mind.
+If the data volume grows significantly, the infrastructure can be adapted to more robust databases, such as PostgreSQL.